 Oh the wonder and fun of the Christmas season!
-Christmas is just so much more special and magical with a little one.
-Even though our princess is only 6 months old for this Christmas, it still gave my husband and I the opportunity to discuss what traditions we wanted to start moving forward.
-Christmas is a big deal for both of our families so it was a lot of fun remembering all the fun things we experienced as kids and deciding which traditions we wanted to continue or modify for our growing family.
-Here’s our list of Christmas traditions we started with our first child:
+Christmas is so much more special and magical with a little one.
+Even though our princess is only 6 months old this Christmas, it still gave my husband and I the opportunity to discuss what traditions we wanted to start moving forward.
+Christmas is a big deal for both of our families, so it was a lot of fun remembering all the fun things we experienced as kids and deciding which traditions we wanted to continue for our growing family.
+Here’s a few of our family’s traditions for baby’s first Christmas.

-- Christmas Ornaments– Growing up, my husband and I both picked out a new ornament every year.
+Growing up, my husband and I both picked out a new ornament every year.
 When we were married, our mothers both gave us our boxes of ornaments.
 Every year it is such a walk down memory lane to go through our ornaments and decorate the tree together.
 As the princess grows up, and we have more kids, we hope to continue this tradition so they will also have a box of ornaments to pass on to their families.
-Of course, the first ornament for the princess this year was pink and sparkly 😉
+Of course, the first ornament for the princess this year was pink and sparkly.

 Both of our families have always stressed the true reason for the season, the birth of our Savior, Jesus Christ.
 My family always attends Christmas Eve Midnight Candlelight Service at this beautiful historic church in Downtown St Augustine.
 My husbands family reads the Christmas story from the Bible on Christmas morning before opening gifts.
 While our princess is too little to understand these traditions, it is still important for our family to ensure she is raised with an understanding of why we truly celebrate this holiday, whatever form it may take, Jesus is the Reason for the Season.